Originally published January 2017 / Updated December 2020

 - Patients or legal guardians have the right to accept or refuse the vaccine.
 Be patient and empathetic to their needs and beliefs on vaccines and keep lines of communication open.

-- Arrange follow up for patients to complete the course of immunization, if required.
+- Arrange follow up for patients to complete the course of immunization, if required, and document the steps taken.

 - Taylor G. Message from the deputy chief public health officer, Canadian Immunization Guide.
 Ottawa (ON): Public Health Agency of Canada:2014 Apr 15 [cited 2016 May 31].